UniversalDependencies/docs/_bor/index.md

 The jaguar killed them
 ```

+Note, from the 3 previous examples above, that S as well as O are cliticized to the predicate, only A isn't.
+This is the reason why Bororo is considered an ergative language.

 In transitive clauses, nothing may intervene between the A argument and the O-predicate slot.
-Adjuncts follow the predicate and if they are fronted, the are morphologically marked.
+Adjuncts follow the predicate and if they are fronted, they are morphologically marked, they have their own mood/illocutionary force.

-There is a clear preference for subordinate clauses to precede main clauses, although this is not obbligatory.
+There is a clear preference for subordinate clauses to precede main clauses, as one would expect from a head-final language, although this is not obbligatory.

 ---
-**Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
-List all subtype relations used.
-Include links to language-specific relations definitions if any.

 * Nonverbal predication distinguish the following semantic types: